Tara-Cloud/aws-cdk-tutorial/README.md

 Now you are ready to work with CDK!

-> :bulb:*Tip:* If you haven't already, now is an excellent time to open your IDE.
-If you are using VS Code you can open the project directory in VS Code by running `code .`

 ![image](readme-assets/cdk_python_project_structure.png)

 In initializing your project, the CDK Toolkit has created several pre-configured files and directories for you.
 [Read more about CDK project structure and components](https://cdkworkshop.com/30-python/20-create-project/300-structure.html).